domenicomonaco/build-automation-kit/README.md

     bak <command>

     Comandi:
-      bak loop-update  Hard reset of user repo folder, discarding changes and pull changes.
-If not exist it try to be cloned bak loop-reinit  Deleting user repo folder, and re-clone it.
-If not exist it cloned also
+      bak loop    Looping on all users to update or reinitialize repos (must be selected at least one mode)
-      bak select-user  Select a single user the csv file
+      bak select  Select a single user from the csv file

     Opzioni:
-          --version  Mostra il numero di versione                         [booleano] -f, --file     csv of user    [stringa] [richiesto] [predefinito: "users.csv"] --notopen  no open browser                 [booleano] [predefinito: false] -r, --repo     name of repo, default was taken from .env [stringa] [richiesto] [predefinito: "human-code"]
+          --version  Mostra il numero di versione                         [booleano] -f, --file     CVS file with list of git users [stringa] [richiesto] [predefinito: "users.csv"]
+      -r, --repo     Name of single repo, default was taken from .env [stringa] [richiesto] [predefinito: "js-array-objects-carousel"]
       -h, --help     Mostra la schermata di aiuto                         [booleano]

     for more information, find the documentation at https://tecnologieperpersone.it